Published Survey

 I would like to mark this section as done.
 Yes

 Describe any requirements or incentives for applicants who apply by the priority deadline.
-Admission scholarships are limited.
-Applicants that would like to be considered for an admission scholarship are encouraged to apply by the priority application deadline of October 2.
-2023.
+The Medical University of South Carolina College of Pharmacy offers a limited number of merit-based admission scholarships.
+Applicants who wish to be considered for these scholarships should apply by the priority admission deadline of October 1, 2024.

 I would like to mark this section as done.
 Yes